Hagan Nanook appraoch skis

-The reason pete laughed was because he was a skier, not a climber, and knew that such a ski would be simply rubbish; having poor floatation on anything but a piste (you’d sink), poor control (too short) especially when wearing plastic or leather boots, and basically suck at being a skiable ski.
-But Pete had also never used snow shoes, because if he had, he’d know that even with these drawbacks - they would still be potentially better then snowshoes.
+The reason Pete laughed was that he was a skier, not a climber, and knew that such a ski would be simply rubbish; having poor floatation on anything but a piste (you’d sink), poor control (too short) especially when wearing plastic or leather boots, and basically suck at being a skiable ski.
+But Pete had also never used snowshoes, because if he had, he’d know that even with these drawbacks - they would still be potentially better than snowshoes.

-Another factor was Pete didn’t realize that many of the users couldn’t actually ski anyway, and simply wanted a bit of a plank to shuffle on, and maybe side slip down the easiest pisted runs at the end of the day, and if it got dicy then they’ed just take them off and walk (walking downhill is easy anyway - even in deep snow), which is what they’ed have been doing anyway.
+Another factor was Pete didn’t realize that many of the users couldn’t actually ski anyway, and simply wanted a bit of a plank to shuffle on, and maybe side slip down the easiest pisted runs at the end of the day, and if it got dicey then they’d just take them off and walk (walking downhill is easy anyway - even in deep snow), which is what they’d have been doing anyway.

 The Nanooks come with everything you need including bindings that will take any boot that will take a step in, and skins, so you can shuffle with ease.
 They are short enough to stick on your pack (99cm) and light enough to carry when climbing (1390g), and cost under £200, which isn’t bad when you see the quality of the ski.

-Being fat these skis have an OK floatation, probably about the same as most snowshoes, but with the added benefit that they require less effort to move, and work better when traversing.
-If you’re used to full size skis you will be disappointed, as the floatation and glide is much lower, but compared to walking it’s a million times better.
+Being fat these skis have an OK floatation, probably about the same as most snowshoes, but with the added benefit that they require less effort to move and work better when traversing.
+If you’re used to full-size skis you will be disappointed, as the floatation and glide are much lower, but compared to walking it’s a million times better.

 The skins are wide, and offer very good traction (but without great glide), and come ready to use, and most users would be best advised to put them on at home and leave them on (the whole business of ski skins is an art).
 If you were a heavy user I’d probably advise getting hold of some kicker skins, which would improve glide and reduce weight.

-For non skiers, or anyone using these with a heavy pack, tired legs and bendy boots, coming down hill can be a trial, and you are often best taking them off and just walking unless the snow is super deep.
-Another option is to rap cord or slings around the ski to give better traction downhill (this will have to be binned afterwords as the edges will cut the material).
+For non-skiers, or anyone using these with a heavy pack, tired legs and bendy boots, coming downhill can be a trial, and you are often best taking them off and just walking unless the snow is super deep.
+Another option is to rap cord or slings around the ski to give better traction downhill (this will have to be binned afterwards as the edges will cut the material).